m3n0sd0n4ld/uNominaCracker/README.md

 # Description:

-It is a script written in Python that performs brute force on workers' payroll files through the use of their DNI (Documento Nacional de Identidad).
+It is a script written in Python that performs brute force on workers' payroll files through the use of their DNI (National Identity Document).

 # Need modules for working!
 ```